 If a term you’re unsure of is listed in the Webster’s “Foreign Words and Phrases” section, it should be italicized.
 If it’s in the regular listing, don’t italicize it.

-- Electronically submitted documents must use 1″ margins on all four sides.
-If submitting a bound hard copy of a document, 1.5” inner margins must be used to allow for binding.
-The non-binding edges all should have 1″ margins.
+- Margins must be at least .5” on all sides except binding sides, which must have at least .625” margins; there should be no ink within the margins except page numbers.
+If the dissertation is submitted in a hard-bound format, the binding-side margins must be at least 1.25”.
 The margin is interpreted to be the area within which nothing should be printed, i.e., the distance from the edge of the paper to the first dot of ink (with the exception of page numbers).

 - WARNING: Do not make your margins overly large, leading to extra page turns and less music per page than is ideal.